How to create a custom event API call

 Event - Select the password-reset event

 Limit Per Contact - Select a limit for how and when Contacts are sent through the Automation.
-For our password reset example, select No Limit so Contacts can reset their password as many times as needed.
+For our password reset example, we selected No Limit so Contacts can reset their password as many times as needed.

 • No Limit - The Contact will be sent through the Automation whenever the trigger conditions are met